Rush Lindbaugh behind the golden EIB microphone and the cutting edge of societal evolution.

 He's a full-fledged communist.

-And then what about the Steelers?
+And then, what about the Steelers?

-Steelers didn't depress me.
+Severs didn't depress me.

-No, that's but you know, sit that's another thing.
+But, you know, that's another thing.

-Let me let me let me read something to you.
+Let me read something to you.

-I find it here.
+I'll find it here.

 Oh, it's worse than that.